Never Get Stuck in the Mud with a Tideflex® Check Valve

 Stormwater discharges to the tidal section of the Parrett River in Bridgewater (a town located in Somerset County, England) were constantly blocked due to mud and silt settling in metal flapgate valves, causing them to frequently malfunction, leading to significant backflow problems.

 As a result, 1200mm and 1000mm Tideflex® TF-1 Valves were clamped to thimble plates bolted on concrete headwalls on the banks of the Parrett River.
 The TF-1’s specialty elastomer construction proved to be an excellent choice for this outfall application.
-The Tideflex® Valves continuously passively clear themselves, even when buried in tightly packed mud and silt.
+The Tideflex® Valves continuously clear themselves passively, even when buried in tightly packed mud and silt.
 The Tideflex® Valves operate on differential pressure; forward flow opens the valve and reverse flow/backpressure seals the valve, requiring no external energy.
-The Tideflex® Valves will provide the water authority with a long service life, with no required maintenance.
+These valves will provide the water authority a long service life with virtually no maintenance.

-Today, there are thousands of Tideflex® Check Valves installed around the world, many that have been in service since 1984 and thousands of marine installations that have been in service for well over 25 years.
-The Tideflex® Check Valve will never corrode in salt water, will not freeze in winter, and will not stick open or shut.
+Today, there are thousands of Tideflex® Duckbill Check Valves installed around the world, many that have been in service since 1984 and thousands of marine installations that have been in service for well over 25 years.
+The Tideflex® Duckbill Check Valve will never corrode in salt water, will not freeze in winter, and will not stick open or shut like a flap gate.